farcasterxyz/docs/docs/developers/frames/v2/notifications_webhooks.md

 ## Have users add your frame to their Farcaster client

 For a frame to send notifications, it needs to first be added by a user to their Farcaster client, and then notifications need to be enabled.
-Warpcast always enables notifications when a frame is added so a 2nd step is not needed.
+Warpcast always enables notifications when a frame is added (and the manifest contains a `webhookUrl`) so a 2nd step is not needed.

 When notifications are enabled, the Farcaster client generates a unique `token` for the user.
 This token is communicated to the frame together with a `url` that the frame must call.
-There are 2 way to get these:
+There are 3 ways to get these:

 - The return value when calling `addFrame` (see below)
-- Via a webhook, so that you can get the `token` and `url` when the frame is added but not open, and when a user re-enables notification (see below)
+- Via a webhook, so that you can get the `token` and `url` also when the frame is not open, and when a user re-enables notification (see below)
+- Via a frame event, when the user adds the frame while the frame is open

 The `token` and `url` need to be saved to persistent storage.